mi4-corporation/iadc-isp-docs/IADC ISP API Developer Guide.md

     * incidentDayNotReported = true - incidentDate is set to the first of the month
     * incidentDayNotReported = false - incidentDate is set to the date of the incident
 * isSIF - Boolean representation of if the incident is a serious injury or fatality(SIF) or not.
-* sifComments - Optional comments about the SIF status.
+* SIFComments - Optional comments about the SIF status.
 * rigNameNumber - Optional string representation of the rigNameNumber.
 * answers - An array of [Answer](#answer) objects.
 Each object in the array represents an answer to one of the SIR [Incident Questions](#incident-questions-and-answers).
 This array may have no answers, a subset of the